 Dr. Anna Garrett is a menopause expert and Doctor of Pharmacy.
 She helps women who are struggling with symptoms of perimenopause and menopause find natural hormone balancing solutions so they can rock their mojo through midlife and beyond.
 Dr. Anna is the author of Perimenopause: The Savvy Sister’s Guide to Hormone Harmony.
 Order your copy at www.perimenopausebook.com.

-Dr. Anna is available for 1-1 consultations.
+Dr. Anna is available for 1-1 consultation.
 Find out more at www.drannagarrett.com/lets-